chadev/chadev.github.io/_templates/README.md

-# Adding to the Devs list
+# Adding to the Members list

-The goal of this page is to help get yourself added to the [Devs list](http://chadev.github.io/devs/).
+The goal of this page is to help get yourself added to the [Members list](http://chadev.github.io/members/).
 If anytime the directions are unclear or you need help with something, feel free to reach out on [the #chadev IRC channel on freenode](https://kiwiirc.com/client/irc.freenode.net/?nick=chadev-?#chadev) or via email, by emailing one of the Chadev leads or at chadevhelp@gmail.com and we would be more than happy to help you out.

-## Getting on the Devs list
+## Getting on the Members list

 1. Fork the chadev.github.io repo.
   ![GitHub Fork button](http://i.imgur.com/0K2fyDs.png)